tiffany-ngo/tiffany-ngo.github.io/projects/colorguard.md

 published: true
 labels:
   - Extracurricular
-summary: "My experience in color guard."
+summary: "My experience in color guard"
 ---

 I did color guard from high school to college for about six years, and it gave me a comprehensive look into how to cooperate and communicate with my peers in a team-based setting.